codingwithiz/ThreeJS-Portfolio/README.md

 - Update documentation for new features
 - Ensure 3D performance optimization
 - Add analytics tracking for new interactions
+- Test resume features on all browsers
+- Verify mobile responsiveness

 ## 📄 License